Governor Dunston: Plot

 Liz (Tina Fey) continues with her plan of getting pregnant, while helping Jack (Alec Baldwin) with his plot to tank NBC by letting her writers write whatever they want for TGS, with the results being terrible sketches and low ratings.
 At Jack's request, she agrees not to write anything political, as that has raised their ratings in the past.
 Things are hindered when vice presidential candidate Paul Ryan drops out of the Presidential race (after being discovered to have been born in Kenya) and Mitt Romney replaces him with Governor Bob Dunston (Tracy Morgan) of Alabama.
 Dunston is a bumbling southern Republican with a striking resemblance to Tracy (Tracy Morgan).
 Liz comes under pressure from Pete and her writing staff to write sketches making fun of Dunston.
 At Jack's request, Liz promises not to write any political sketches making fun of Governor Dunston, but she eventually caves in to Pete and the writers' demands, yet manages to keep her promise by only quoting Dunston verbatim.

 When TGSs sketches begin to receive tremendously high ratings, Kabletown CEO Hank Hooper orders the show to be broadcast five nights a week, thus requiring Liz to organize her life.
-Liz then realizes that organization is what was missing from her sex life and for the first time, she is eager to make love with her boyfriend Criss (James Marsden).
+Liz then realizes that organization is what was missing from her sex life and for the first time, she is eager to have sex with her boyfriend Criss (James Marsden).

 Meanwhile, Kenneth (Jack McBrayer) is visited by his mother Pearline (Catherine O'Hara) and her "friend" Ron (Bryan Cranston), a kind, but somewhat dimwitted man.
 Kenneth's disdain for Ron is obvious, but it is accentuated when Ron accidentally reveals that he and Pearline have actually been married for seven years.
 However, when Kenneth overhears Jenna (Jane Krakowski) harshly insulting Ron, he becomes surprisingly defensive of him, stating that only family members can talk about one another in such a negative way.
 With this point, Kenneth realizes that he and Ron have truly been family for years.
 Kenneth them reluctantly shares an embrace with Ron.

 Jack's plans for tanking the network are further complicated by a sudden visit from Republican lobbyist Cooter Burger (Matthew Broderick), his former Bush administration coworker.
 Cooter encourages Jack to make more sketches about Dunston, as they portray Dunston as a lovable buffoon rather than the controversial figure that he actually is.
 Ultimately, Liz and Jack are faced with a choice.
 They can either tank TGS and secure Jack's future at the expense of Liz's sex life, or continue the sketches and preserve Liz's chances of having a baby and increase Romney's chances of winning the Presidency.
 Liz decides to continue the sketches.